MGijon/Artificial-Intelligence/README.md

 # Machine-Learning
 This code is just for my own learning purpose.

-- Examples Python : a collection of examples writen in Python
+1. Examples Python : a collection of examples writen in Python

+2. Self-work Python

-- Exemples R : a collection of examples writen in R
+3. Examples R : a collection of examples writen in R

+4. Self-work R

-- Jupyter : Jupyter documents, with examples and self-work
+5. Jupyter : Jupyter documents

-- Self-work Python
+..* Examples

-- Self-work R
+..* Self-work

+6. TensorFlow : working with TensorFlow library